svaarala/duktape/doc/debugger.rst

 related to Ecmascript execution and may be implementation-dependent.
 For example, an AppRequest might be used to:

+* Download source files directly from the debug target file system

 * Change the frame rate of a game engine

 * Reset/reboot an embedded target device while debugging